jeanvilbert/jeanvilbert.github.io/_pages/publications.md

 ---

-Criminal governance and social mobilization in Brazilian favelas: A qualitative meta-analysis.
+Vilbert, Jean.
+"Criminal governance and social mobilization in Brazilian favelas: A qualitative meta-analysis."
 IAPSS Politikon (Forthcoming).

 Vilbert, Jean.
 "Slavery under liberal constitutionalism: Imperial Brazil’s ostensible paradox."
 Constitutional Studies.
 Center for the Study of Liberal Democracy at the University of Wisconsin-Madison (Forthcoming).